Tushar-Sati/Fuel_Management_System/README.md

 ## Usage

-Once the project is running, you will see a console-based menu for the Fuel Management System.
-Here are the options available:
+Once the project is running, you will see a console-based menu for the Real Estate Management System.
+Options include:

-1. **Add Fuel**: Allows you to add a new fuel type and quantity.
+1. **Add Property**: Add a new property to the database.
-2. **View All Fuels**: Displays all fuel types and their quantities.
-3. **Add Transaction**: Records a transaction for a fuel type (purchase, sale, or refill).
+2. **View Properties**: View all properties, filtered by type or status.
+3. **Add Client**: Register a new client.
+4. **Record Transaction**: Log a sale or lease transaction.
-4. **View All Transactions**: Displays all transaction history.
+5. **View Transactions**: Display transaction history.
-5. **Exit**: Exits the application.
+6. **Exit**: Exit the application.

 ### Example Usage

+- **Add Property**: Enter details such as address, type, and status.
-- **Add Fuel**: When prompted, enter the type of fuel (e.g., Diesel) and the quantity.
+- **Add Client**: Provide the client’s name and contact details.
-- **Add Transaction**: Enter the fuel ID, transaction type (purchase, sale, or refill), and the amount.
+- **Record Transaction**: Select a property and client, then specify transaction type and amount.
-- **View Transactions**: Shows a list of all transactions.
+- **View Transactions**: Displays all transactions with filters for type or date.

 ## Troubleshooting